munificent/craftinginterpreters/book/hash-tables.md

 There are a few cases to check for:

-*   If the key for the entry at that array index is `NULL`, then the bucket is empty.
+*   If the key for the Entry at that array index is `NULL`, then the bucket is empty.
 If we're using `findEntry()` to look up something in the hash table, this means it isn't there.
 If we're using it to insert, it means we've found a place to add the new entry.

 *   If the key in the bucket is <span name="equal">equal</span> to the key we're looking for, then that key is already present in the table.
-If we're doing a look-up, that's good -- we found the key we seek.
+If we're doing a lookup, that's good -- we've found the key we seek.
 If we're doing an insert, this means we'll be replacing the value for that key instead of adding a new entry.